pmean/build-website/text/07/DiagnosticHandout.md

 > and false negatives), and applications of the likelihood ratio.
 I also
 > show how to use the likelihood ratio slide rule.
 >
-> I\'m hoping that this handout will be adopted by teachers and used for
+> I'm hoping that this handout will be adopted by teachers and used for
 > new medical students, because this is an important topic that is
 > easily confused.
-I\'ve set up a [special page](../diagnostic.asp) with
+I've set up a [special page](../diagnostic.asp) with
 > links to the PDF of the handout as well as other resources.
 Some of
 > the tables I used in the paper were laid out in a [Microsoft Excel
 > spreadsheet](../00files/DiagnosticTables.xls).